Dr Andrew Pickford

-Within the CEI, I collaborate closely with Prof John McGeehan, Prof Anastasia Callaghan and Dr Pat Rahman.
+Within the CEI, I collaborate closely with Prof John McGeehan and Prof Anastasia Callaghan.
 Externally, my collaborators include Prof Gregg Beckham (NREL, Colorado), Nikul Khunti (Diamond Light Source), Prof Gregg Fields (Florida Atlantic University), Dr Helena Azevedo (QMUL), and Dr Adrian Falconer and Prof Drew Rowan (Newcastle).

 I graduated from the University of Oxford in 1993 with a BA (Hons) degree in Biochemistry.
 I went on to complete a DPhil in Biochemistry (1997) in the laboratory of Prof Iain Campbell in Oxford, and continued there as a Research Associate studying the structural biology of the extracellular matrix using NMR spectroscopy as my principal research tool.
-In September 2005, I joined the School of Biological Sciences at the University of Portsmouth as a Senior Lecturer in Biological NMR, and was promoted to Reader in 2016.
-Since 2012, I have served as Associate Head (Research) in the School.
+In September 2005, I joined the School of Biological Sciences at the University of Portsmouth as a Senior Lecturer in Biological NMR, and was promoted to Reader in 2016, and to Professor of Molecular Biophysics in 2020.
+From 2012 to 2018, I served as Associate Head (Research) in the School.

 From my time as an undergraduate (UG) biochemistry student at Oxford, I clearly recall the enthusiastic and inspirational teaching that I received at such a formative time in my academic life.
 I delight in passing on that enthusiasm to my own UG students in lectures, tutorials and the laboratory, in the hope that it will inspire them to pursue a career in biological science, in the same way it did me.
 Indeed, many of my post-graduate research (PGR) students are former UoP graduates, and all of my PGR students have gone on to careers in academia or bio-based industry.